Celebrating the life and career of JUDY GARLAND since 1999

 Well, almost complete.
 Whoever filmed this only got parts of some of the songs.
 Photos fill in those missing sections here.
 There are also a few jumps in the film, due to the manner in which it was filmed on a Super8 home movie camera.
 Regardless, it’s still thrilling and wonderful to see and hear Judy at one of her most famous concerts!

-Coming this month to Blu-ray for the first time, the second of the “Let’s Put On A Show” musicals Judy and Mickey Rooney made together.
-This is also the first of Judy’s black and white MGM films to be released in HD.
+Coming to Blu-ray for the first time, the second and fourth of the “Let’s Put On A Show” musicals Judy and Mickey Rooney made together.
+These are first of Judy’s black and white MGM films to be released in HD.

 Here are detailed pages that document what was going on in Judy Garland’s life and career on each day of every year.
 There is a separate entry for each day of the year that covers everything of note that happened in Judy’s life and career throughout the years on that particular day.